Oceankoh/Notes/XSS.md

 Assuming you can escape the attribute with `"`, you could trigger XSS with various payloads such as `autofocus onfocus=alert(1)`.
 However, you could use slashses to split the attributes resulting in `autofocus/onfocus=alert(1)`.
 This would help to bypass any whitespace filters.

-## Using unicode parsing to decode into filtered characters

-// TODO

 ## Type Juggling to trigger function calls

 Assuming you have a sink within a script tag, such as